dalesgit/zettelkasten/Poetry/poetry-11-10.md

 all political solutions
-are over-priced and over-hyped but most certainly in light of eternity and even in with much shorter frame.
+are over-priced and over-hyped but most certainly in light of eternity and even with much shorter frame.

 Our tyrant in residence
 commands the stage and